The Catcher in the Rye

-The Catcher in the Rye is a 1951 coming-of-age novel by American author J. D. Salinger.
-It was partially published in serial form in 1945–46 before being novelized in 1951.
+The Catcher in the Rye is a 1951 American coming-of-age novel by American author J. D. Salinger.
+It was partially published in serial form in 1945–1946 before being novelized in 1951.

 Originally intended for adults, it is often read by adolescents for its themes of angst and alienation, and as a critique of superficiality in society.
 The novel also deals with themes of innocence, identity, belonging, loss, connection, sex, and depression.
 The main character, Holden Caulfield, has become an icon for teenage rebellion.
 Caulfield, nearly of age, gives his opinion on a wide variety of topics as he narrates his recent life events.

 The Catcher in the Rye has been translated widely.
 About one million copies are sold each year, with total sales of more than 65 million books.
 The novel was included on Times 2005 list of the 100 best English-language novels written since 1923, and it was named by Modern Library and its readers as one of the 100 best English-language novels of the 20th century.
 In 2003, it was listed at number 15 on the BBC's survey "The Big Read".

 Plot

 Holden Caulfield recalls the events of a long weekend, shortly before the previous year's Christmas.
-The story begins in 1949, at Pencey Preparatory Academy, an elite boarding school in the fictional town of Agerstown, Pennsylvania, where he has been expelled after failing all his classes, except English.

-Later, Holden agrees to write an English composition for his roommate, Ward Stradlater, who is heading out on a date.
-He is distressed when he learns that Stradlater's date is Jane Gallagher, with whom Holden has been infatuated.
-When Stradlater returns, hours later, he fails to appreciate the deeply personal composition Holden has written for him about the baseball glove of Holden's late brother, Allie, who died from leukemia years earlier, and refuses to say whether he had sex with Jane.

-Enraged, Holden punches and insults him, but Stradlater easily wins the fight.
-Fed up with the "phonies" at Pencey Prep, Holden decides to catch a train to New York, planning to stay away from his home until Wednesday, when his parents will have received notification of his expulsion.
+Holden has been expelled from the elite boarding school Pencey Preparatory Academy after failing all his classes except English.
+On the night of his departure, he meets with a teacher and agrees to write an essay for his roommate Ward Stradlater.
+Stradlater is heading out on a date with Jane Gallagher, Holden's childhood friend and crush.
+Holden recounts Jane’s habits to Stradlater, and is upset when Stradlater is only amused at the mention of Jane’s stepfather being sexually inappropriate with her.
+When Stradlater returns, he is angered by Holden's essay about the baseball glove of Holden's late brother, Allie, who died from leukemia years earlier.
+Stradlater refuses to say whether he had sex with Jane and they fight.
+After losing, Holden decides to catch a train to New York, planning to stay away from his home until Wednesday, when his parents will have received notification of his expulsion.

-Throughout the night, Holden has unpleasant encounters with a prostitute named Sunny, and her pimp, Maurice, who ends up in a physical altercation with Holden; a familiar date, Sally Hayes, whom Holden invites to run away with him but is rejected; and an old classmate Carl Luce, whom Holden unrelentingly questions about his sex life.
-Holden eventually gets drunk, awkwardly flirts with several adults, calls Sally again, and runs out of money.
+Holden travels to a hotel, where he drinks and dances with adults at a club.
+He hires an underage prostitute named Sunny, then refuses to have sex with her.
+Her pimp, Maurice, arrives to beat and rob him.
+The next day, Holden donates his money to two nuns, goes on a date with a girl he used to see and meets with an older ex-classmate at a club to pester him with questions about sex.